Understanding Your Bill

 This charge may include:

-• Customer Charge - A fixed fee set by the PA PUC covering meters, billing, and customer service.
+- Customer Charge - A fixed fee covering meters, billing, and customer service.

 Supply Details

-The supply portion shows the charge for the electricity you use each month.
+The supply portion shows the cost of electricity you use each month.
+It includes charges for generating power and transporting it across the transmission system.

-If you don’t shop for a third-party supplier, we purchase power for you and pass on the cost of generation supply without markup.
+In Pennsylvania, you can shop for a third-party electricity supplier.
+If you don’t shop, we purchase power for you and pass on the cost of generation supply without markup.

-The supply portion also includes a transmission service charge, which is a regulated fee that helps cover the cost of transporting electricity from power plants to local utilities, and eventually your home or business.
+This portion also includes a transmission service charge, which is a regulated fee that helps cover the cost of transporting electricity from power plants to local utilities.

 Usage Summary